 What is a Customer Service Knowledge Base?

-A customer service knowledge base is a collection of information and resources that can be used by customer service representatives to assist customers with their inquiries or problems.
+A customer service knowledge base is a collection of information and resources that can be used by customers to assist with their inquiries or problems.

-In recent times, companies have leaned towards deploying self-service portals as a knowledge base to help customers access informative materials and content pieces that help them find success using the product/service and use it for problem-solving or decision-making.
+In recent times, companies have leaned towards deploying self-service portals to help customers access informative materials and content pieces that help them find success using the product/service and use it for problem-solving or decision-making.

 - Product information such as product manuals, product documentation, video demonstrations/explainers, FAQs, glossaries/definition lists, and troubleshooting guides